The Top 5 Reminder Apps for iOS and Android

 The purpose of this list is to provide you with five apps that help you keep track of your tasks, appointments, and other items.

 Websites like ProductHunt and Pocket have made it incredibly easy to find new apps.
-There are thousands of options available, so you’re bound to finyou’reeast one that fits your needs.
+Thousands of options are available, so you’re bound to find one that fits your needs.

-After using each app for a while, you’ll know if you’ll find it or need to try something else.
+After using each app, you’ll know if you’ll find it or need to try something else.

 Share